Frequently Asked Questions

 What kinds of Criteria are used when considering Applicants?

 Although there are many criteria, we generally look at the application of each individual to see if YIP seems to be a good fit, and also if the individual will be a good fit for YIP.
 Because it is a very intensive program, both academically and socially, it is important that the application reflects a true wish to engage fully in all aspects of the YIP program, including the courses, community life, and one’s own ability to take initiative and be self-motivated throughout the year.

-I’m not yet 18 years old, but I’ll turn 18 during the time I’m at YIP.
-Can I still join YIP?
+I’m not 18 years old, but I’ll turn 18 during the time I’m at YIP.
+Can I still participate?